|Value||Eligibility||Open date||Close date|

 b.
 The successful applicant will be awarded the Scholarship on the nomination of the relevant research supervisor(s), or their nominated delegate(s).

 a.
-The Scholarship will provide a stipend allowance equivalent to the minimum Australian Government Research Training Program (RTP) Stipend rate (indexed on 1 January each year) for up to 3 years, subject to satisfactory academic performance.
+The Scholarship will provide a stipend allowance equivalent to the minimum Australian Government Research Training Program (RTP) Stipend rate for up to 3 years, subject to satisfactory academic performance.

 c.
 Periods of study already undertaken towards the degree prior to the commencement of the Scholarship will be deducted from the maximum duration of the Scholarship.

 d.
-The Scholarship is for commencement in Research Period 3 2021 and can be deferred with the approval from the Head of School, School of Philosophical and Historical Inquiry.
+The Scholarship is for commencement in Research Period 2, 3 or 4 2023, or Research Period 1 2024, and can be deferred with the approval from the Head of School, School of Humanities.

 e.
-The Scholarship cannot be transferred to another area of research without prior approval.
+The Scholarship cannot be transferred to another area of research without prior approval of the either Professor Anik Waldon or Associate Professor Dalia Nassar.

 f.
 No other amount is payable.